|

 the amazing fish taverna in Neos Chios near Nafplion called Tsakiris.
 The guy knows good food.
 Finding this restaurant may be a bit of a problem for those unfamiliar with Athens but it is in a small arcade at 22 Lekka Street right across the street from the Achileos Hotel.
 The owner, whose name is Triantafillo, which means 'rose' comes from the town of Petra in Lesvos and serves only fresh fish which he picks out daily from the central market just a few blocks away, oven baked dishes, fresh meat and lots

 of salads and dips.
 There are specials every day depending on what looked good at the market and what is in season.
 Try the thrapsala (cuttlefish) grilled or fried, or the koutsoumoura or barbounia (red mullet) fried.
-Delicious fava (yellow split pea dip), horta (boiled wild greens), broccoli, and incredible bean soup with a little bit of a kick to it though not so spicy that even timid eaters can't handle it.
-Its only open until 6pm but if there are people enjoying themselves
+Or best of all the fresh grilled sardines already deboned for you.
+Delicious fava (yellow split pea dip), horta (boiled wild greens), broccoli, and incredible bean soup with a little bit of a kick to it though not so spicy that even timid eaters can't handle

 he will stay open as long as